 One of the things I love is that you can pop it in the oven.
 You could certainly do it on the stovetop, but then you have to babysit it.
 I don’t know about y’all (see how well I’m adjusting to life in the South?), but paying attention to sticky substances bubbling on the stove on Thanksgiving is not something that generally works for me.
 This can be easily made up to a week in advance, letting you focus on turkeys and rolls and pies.
 Easy.Print

-- 1 bag cranberries
+1 12-ounce bag cranberries

-- 1 c. white sugar
+1 cup white sugar

-- 1 c. orange juice
+1 cup orange juice

-- 1 c. water
+1 cup water

 1 stick cinnamon (optional)

 1 very small pinch ground cloves (optional)